The Grade 9 Assessment of Mathematics tests the math skills students are expected to have learned by the end of the Grade 9 mathematics course.

 - teachers through key aspects, including accessing their accounts, managing their classrooms, preparing their students for assessment sessions, and administering the official assessment sessions.

 - school administrators through key aspects, including accessing and navigating their accounts; managing student lists at their school as well as upcoming assessment sessions and teacher accounts; and being a primary point of contact for teachers.

 - school boards’ IT team and representatives through key aspects, including navigating the general technical readiness process and preparing for the accessibility and accommodations options, bandwidth and connectivity requirements, security and domain allowed-list protocols as well as the configuration of devices.

-Mathematical formulas are provided on the Formula Sheets for student reference during the assessment.
-Formulas are given for perimeter, area and volume for various geometric figures; the academic formula sheet also includes surface area.
+Mathematical formulas are provided on the Formula Sheets for students’ reference during the assessment.
+Formulas are given for perimeter, area, volume and surface area for various geometric shapes and figures.

 The French Immersion Glossary lists terms to assist French Immersion students writing the mathematics components of the assessments.